- Address: Caracoles 400-2, San Pedro de Atacama, Chile

 Dreaming of changing Mars in a second Earth, while transforming the Earth in a second Venus :

-The development of science and technology has led to two contradictory consequences: the exponential growth of human population, and at the same time, with the machine, less need for people, who are being replaced by machines.
+The development of science and technology has led to two contradictory consequences: the exponential growth of human population, and, at the same time, with the machine, less need for people, who are being replaced by machines.
 The coming of age of AI (Artificial Intelligence) will only increase this trend.
 More people, more pollution.
-While we need less of more educated people, the trend is to have more of less educated people.
+While we need less people, but more educated, the trend is to have more people and less educated.
 If there is one urgent thing to do on Earth, it’s to take care of this problem.
 Not the terraforming of Mars or other ridiculous idea, which must have come from quite perturbed minds.
 We need more education, less people.
 There are only two ways to reduce the world population, which are to increase mortality, or decrease natality.
 If we don’t do anything, and if we leave the “defense” lobbies control the politics, the first option will be chosen.
-By “defense” lobby, I mean of course all the businesses who profit of the general idea of “space exploration”, and of course human "space exploration".
+By “defense” lobby, I mean of course all the businesses which also profit of the general idea of “space exploration”, and of course human "space exploration".
 War, today is by far the more expensive option.
 To give a concrete example, the second, illegal, Bush war in Irak did cost 3 billions of dollars.
 It killed (to make a round number) 300000 Iraqis.
 Said otherwise, each Iraqi killed did cost 10 millions of dollars to the American taxpayer, it would have been much less costly to pay for the education of the whole country, increase their wealth level, they would have reduced their natality in the following generation, etc… One can of course argue that the US population being 326.5 millions today, each Iraqi killed did cost only 3 cents to each American, still American with brains (there are still a substantial number of them) should be relatively unhappy and not particularly proud of their country predatory behavior.
-Global warming is only one side effect of the overpopulation of Earth, and you nevertheless find idiots who pretend that it’s not related to human activity.
+Global warming is only one side effect of the overpopulation of Earth, and you nevertheless find idiots who pretend that it’s not related to human activity, some of them are even elected to very important political positions.
 We keep deforesting the Earth, polluting the oceans, we go slowly but surely toward the “venus-isation” of the Earth.
 If we continue the current trends, we will have exhausted all the fossil fuel in another century, the atmosphere will be polluted, global warming will be a really serious problem.
 Are they serious?

 Alain Maury - January 2018